 How does this medication work?
 What will it do for me?

-Aldesleukin belongs to the group of cancer-fighting medications called biological response modifier.
+Aldesleukin belongs to the group of cancer-fighting medications called biological response modifiers.
 It is a synthetic (manmade) medication designed to act like one of the body's natural defense cells known as interleukin-2.
 Aldesleukin is used to treat certain types of kidney cancer (metastatic renal cell carcinoma) and skin cancer (metastatic malignant melanoma).
 Aldesleukin fights cancer cells by helping the body's natural defense system seek out and destroy cancer cells.

 This medication may be available under multiple brand names and/or in several different forms.
 Any specific brand name of this medication may not be available in all of the forms or approved for all of the conditions discussed here.
 As well, some forms of this medication may not be used for all of the conditions discussed here.